 Paid Ads in the search results have evolved over the years.
 At one time, they were completely distinguishable against the organic results but as Google got sharper, so did the design of the Adwords snippet.

-If you want to appear in the Adwords snippet, it isn’t necessarily a case of submit a bid and wait for it to come up in search.
+If you want to appear in the Adwords snippet, submitting a bid and waiting for it to come up in search isn’t necessarily a case.
 As Google explains, “ads are ranked primarily based on how relevant and useful they are to what the person searched for, your bid, and a few other factors.”